ketigid/python/exercises/concept/tisbury-treasure-hunt/.docs/introduction.md

 >>> new_via_concatenate = ("George", 5) + ("cat", "Tabby")
 ("George", 5, "cat", "Tabby")

-#likewise, using the multiplication operator * is the equivalent of using + n times
+# Likewise, using the multiplication operator * is the equivalent of using + n times
 >>> first_group = ("cat", "dog", "elephant")

 >>> multiplied_group = first_group * 3